Our Lady of the Angels School fire: Legacy

-The fire was the primary current events story in the December 15, 1958 issue of LIFE, containing photographs from the Chicago Sun-Times, Lee Balterman and Art Shay and reconstructed drawings of the events in the classrooms by Franklin McMahon.
+The fire was the primary current events story in the December 15, 1958, issue of LIFE, containing photographs from the Chicago Sun-Times, Lee Balterman and Art Shay and reconstructed drawings of the events in the classrooms by Franklin McMahon.
 The first page of the article featured an image of firefighter Richard Scheidt carrying the body of 10-year-old John Michael Jajkowski, Jr. from the building.
 The photograph of Jajkowski, a fifth grader in Room 212, later served as a fire prevention safety poster nationwide.
 Jajkowski, an accomplished musician, played the accordion and served as a church choir member, and had expressed a desire to become a priest.
 Like 25 of his other classmates, Jajkowski was suffocated by black, oily smoke and eventually died.
 Steve Lasker of the Chicago American took the photograph of Scheidt and Jajkowski as the fire department was beginning to achieve control over the fire.

+In particular the fire affected the Italian American community in Chicago.

+Carmen Mele, sibling of a fire victim, stated that the OLA community referred to the event as "the fire" with no other words, since "There is no need to introduce the topic with another adjective."

 After the Our Lady of the Angels School fire, Percy Bugbee, the president of the National Fire Protection Association (NFPA) said in an interview, "There are no new lessons to be learned from this fire; only old lessons that tragically went unheeded."
 Sweeping changes in school fire safety regulations were enacted nationwide.
 Some 16,500 older school buildings in the United States were brought up to code within one year of the disaster.

 Ordinances to strengthen Chicago's fire code and new amendments to the Illinois state fire code were passed.
 The National Fire Protection Association estimated that about 68% of all U.S. communities inaugurated and completed fire safety improvements after the Our Lady of the Angels fire, one of which was an increased number of law-mandated fire drills throughout the academic year.
 In addition, fire investigators came from as far away as London to study the lessons that could be learned.